Memristive Micro/Nanoelectronics Laboratory

 Recent News!

-Our recent study in rad-hard memristor for TID sensor system is covered by IEEE Spectrum.
+Our recent study in rad-hard memristor for TID sensor system is featured in IEEE Spectrum.

 Feasibility study of analogue filters based on memristor, led by Shan Gao, has been published.